 court requires parent who insists on private schooling to pay the cost

-a father who opposed sharing the cost of a private school was not required to share the expense of tuition.most of the time, divorced or separated parents agree that their children should attend a public or private school.
+A father who opposed sharing the cost of a private school was not required to share the expense of tuition.Most of the time, divorced or separated parents agree that their children should attend a public or private school.

-In some cases, one parent might want to send the child to private school while the other is satisfied with public school.
+In some cases, one parent might want to send the child to private school while the other is satisfied with the public school.
 The parent who has been given the final say about school attendance can choose the school.
-But what happens when the decision-making parent enrolls the child in a private school and demands that the other parent pay the tuition?
+But what happens when the decision-making parent enrols the child in a private school and demands that the other parent pay the tuition?
 That question recently came before Judge Terence McGuire of the Federal Circuit Court.

 Parents known in court documents as the Barstows could not agree whether their children, ages 6 and 11, should attend public or private school.
 The mother wanted the children to attend an elite private school at a cost of $30,000 per year for each child.
 She asked the court to order the father to pay half that tuition.